 Need a new and exciting hummus dip?
 Then try our Chickpea Stew Hummus recipe.
 It’s made with a simple mixture of fresh vegetables simmered and pureed into a luscious creamy texture.
 Loaded with chickpeas, carrots, celery, onion, and lemon juice and served with a side of crunchy toasted baguette makes this hummus perfect to serve as an appetizer or afternoon snack!

 If you love hummus, then I think you will LOVE this one too!

 There is a popular restaurant here in Charleston called Le Farfalle, the owner and chef, Michael Toscano makes this chickpea stew hummus and it’s a staple on his menu.

-My family not only orders it when we are dining there, but we always place a second order for take-out, as in “take-it-home.”
+My family not only orders it when we are dining there, but we always place a second order for “take-out.”
+It’s that good!

 Just bring the vegetables to a low simmer, like you’re making a stew, then puree them into a beautiful consistency.
 That’s it!